 Xplore New Student Program

-This FREE program takes place a few days before New Student Orientation (NSO) and is designed for first-generation students interested in science, math, and health sciences.
+This FREE student-led program will take place August 17-24, 2022, just before the start of New Student Orientation (NSO).
+It is designed for students from historically under-represented groups in science, math, and health sciences.
 By participating in this program, students will gain tools to succeed in science and math courses at Lewis & Clark.
-Students will take part in lab activities, critical thinking tasks, scavenger hunts on and off campus, meeting with current students and faculty, and much more!
-Applications for Xplore 2018 are no longer being accepted.
+Participants will meet with current students and faculty, become familiar with campus and Portland, learn about research and career opportunities, go on a field trip in the beautiful outdoors and much more!
+Space is limited - Apply Now! *review of applications will begin on June 30, 2022

 What is the purpose of Xplore?

-Xplore is designed to show students what taking classes in science or math at Lewis & Clark will be like and to provide tools for success during their time in college and beyond.
 Entering college can be an uncertain time involving many academic and social transitions.
 Xplore aims to ease these transitions by providing an opportunity for students with similar interests to come together to build a social and academic community before classes begin.
+The Xplore program provides tools for navigating math and science classes and helps participants make friends, meet faculty, get advice and build skills for academic and personal success.

 “I really enjoyed the lunch with faculty because it showed me just how easy it is to communicate with them.” -Xplore participant